How I Sold 800+ T-Shirts On Amazon and Made $1700 + In Royalties in 2019

-Don’t worry, we will get the breakdown down how I used Merch By Amazon to generate 4 figures in royalties – but first a little backstory.
+Don’t worry, we will get to the breakdown on how I used Merch By Amazon to generate 4 figures in royalties – but first a little backstory.

 My love for side hustling goes back to my college days when I was a beyond broke college student working an on-campus part-time job for less than minimum wage in the mail room at Chapman University.
 Between rent, typical college expenses (beer and trips to Las Vegas), and trying to maintain some kind of nutritional diet, the need for money was shoved into the center of my life.
 It didn’t stop when I graduated from college and transitioned into door-to-door sales.
 Moving from city to city across the US, I thought my big break was finally just beyond my grasp.
 Unfortunately, after more than two years of working my ass off, I found myself with nothing more than a boat load of credit card debt and student loans to show for my 12-hour days of “hustling.'”

 I felt stuck.
 I’m sure that anyone reading this can probably relate to my journey.
 I didn’t know how I was going to make it and felt like a failure.
 My college years had painted future hopes that I would be the next Forbes 30 Under 30 with multiple shining accolades riding on an internet-based success story that had materialized with ease.
 Fast forward to three years later while sitting in my car wondering where my next rent check was coming from – I couldn’t have felt further from that story line.